 No. The vast majority of cervical screening results are normal, but a very small percentage of the total screenings reported on every year are described as being either 'inadequate' or having a grade of abnormality.
 The majority of these abnormalities reflect precancerous changes in the cells of the cervix, not cancer.

 Almost all women will be infected with HPV at some point in their lives, but less than one in 10 will have an abnormal screening result.
 We do not know why this is.
 In some women it may be related to the immune system's ability to get rid of this virus quickly.

-If cervical cell abnormalities have been detected this does NOT mean that you have cervical cancer or will get cervical cancer in the future.
-What it does mean is that some of the cells are slightly abnormal and that if left untreated could go on to develop into cervical cancer at a later date.
+If cervical cell abnormalities have been detected this does NOT mean that you have cervical cancer or that you will get cervical cancer in the future.
+What it does mean is that some of the cells of your cervix are slightly abnormal and that, if left untreated, they could go on to develop into cervical cancer at a later date.

-Medical research has yet to establish why some women have persistent HPV infection, develop abnormal cell changes, or cervical cancer.
+Medical research has yet to establish why some women have persistent HPV infection, develop abnormal cell changes or develop cervical cancer.
 This is why it is important for all women to attend their NHS invitation for a cervical screening.